tips and advice

 What can you do to avoid getting in a situation you don’t want to be in with someone?
 Here are a few ideas.

 - Hang out together in places where there are lots of other people around.
 This could be school, a park, a YMCA or teen center, a coffee shop or restaurant, the mall, or any other public place.
-You don’t need to interact with the other people, but having them around will automatically help.
 People generally feel less comfortable interacting physically when they know others may be watching them.
-(Just, you know, don’t pick somewhere where all the people around you will be making out the whole time!)

 - Go out together with a group of friends.
 This won’t help if you want to spend a lot of one-on-one time with your significant other, but it’s still a way to be with him/her without the intimacy of being alone.